 Dr. Pat Feinstein Child Development Center is accredited by the National Association for the Education of Young Children (NAEYC), the nation’s largest organization of early childhood professionals.
 Rhode Island Department of Education (RIDE) has issued full preschool approval for classrooms through RIDE’s comprehensive early childhood education program standards.

 NAEYC accreditation and Rhode Island Department of Education preschool approval are rigorous, voluntary processes demonstrating our program’s commitment to national and local standards of excellence.
-In addition, Dr. Pat Feinstein Child Development Center has earned the maximum, five-star BrightStars rating from the Rhode Island Association for the Education of Young Children, the state’s quality rating and improvement system.
+In addition, Dr. Pat Feinstein Child Development Center has earned four-star on BrightStars rating from the Rhode Island Association for the Education of Young Children, the state’s quality rating and improvement system.

 A community of young learners